 - A permissions-based workflow for adding/editing/publishing content

 How will this change the skill set needed to edit, remove or add a webpage?

-- HTML and CSS knowledge are no longer necessary
+- Technical knowledge of Dreamweaver, FTP, HTML and CSS is no longer needed.

 - Using HTML table elements for content layout will never be used (please never do this again)